One of my girls eats about four foods. Should I be worried?

 I have twin seven year-old girls.
 One girl eats – or will at least taste – most foods.
 She’s a pastanista, loves hot dogs, and happily munches on broccoli.
 My other girl is much more picky.
 She has just recently expanded her repertoire of whole wheat waffles or pancakes with jam to include whole wheat bread and jam.
 She loves mac and cheese, chicken nuggets, hot dogs, certain yogurts, couscous, and milk.
 That pretty much sums it up.
 Is she on a path that leads to clinical anxiety and depression?
 New research says possibly.
 But I’m not worried.

 I’ve never bothered much with any of my kid’s eating habits except to ask “Do you want to try some?” when I’m eating cassoulet.
-I’ve taken a firm stance to never take a firm stance as far as food goes.
-I spent many miserable evenings at my Aunt and Uncle’s house where he made me eat everything on my plate, no matter how horrible I thought it was.
+I’ve taken a firm stance to never take a firm stance as far as eating goes.
+I spent plenty of miserable evenings at my Aunt and Uncle’s house where he made me eat everything on my plate, no matter how horrible I thought it was.
 Children everywhere grow up to be normally eating adults and I have just never understood the “Dammit!
 I put it on your plate and now you’re going to eat it!” mentality.
-I’ve always thought that kids will eat when they are hungry and I simply refuse to fight about it.
+I’ve always thought that kids, just like dogs and horses, will eat when they are hungry and I simply refuse to fight about it.
 While my feelings are entirely anecdotal, Dr. Nancy Zucker, of Duke University, has recently published research (here) that says that I’m missing an important nuance.
 While generally upholding my sense that picky eating is normal, she finds that, for a small group of children, this picky or selective eating (SE) can lead to more serious behavioral concerns.